-Section 504 Coordinator

-Roanoke City Public Schools

-40 Douglass Avenue, NW · Roanoke, VA 24012
+Roanoke City Public Schools 40 Douglass Avenue, NW • Roanoke, VA 24012

-(540) 853.1306 Fax: (540) 853.1023
+(540) 853-1306 • Fax: (540) 853-1023 • hpoland@rcps.info

-The full version of policies related to discrimination or harassment can be found in the School Board Policy Manual available in the School Libraries and on the division website at www.rcps.info.

-Reference Policies GB, GBA, JB, JBA, and JFHA.
+The full version of policies related to discrimination or harassment can be found in the School Board Policy Manual available in the School Libraries and on the division website at www.rcps.info/schoolboard.
+Reference Policies GB, GBA, JB, JBA, and

+JFHA.
 Complaint forms are found in the Policy Manual JFHA-F (students) and GBA-F (employees).